donvercety/php.class.MiniConfig/README.md

 Special thanks to Alex for the great tutorials.

-There is always a good idea to have a separate configuration file for your php project, but not always maintaining it is so easy as it is with this simple, but very powerful PHP class.
+There is always a good idea to have a separate configuration file for your php project, but not always maintaining it is so easy, as it is with this simple, but very powerful PHP class.

-I took the idea that Alex did in his php tutorial [Powerful And Easy Configuration with PHP](https://youtu.be/qyKt4NF_82g), and extended it a little bit so it can support also JSON files.
+I took the idea that Alex did in his php tutorial [Powerful And Easy Configuration with PHP](https://youtu.be/qyKt4NF_82g), and extended it a little bit so it can also support JSON files.

 ## How to Use: